swimmingly/swimmingly.github.io/_pages/other/index.md

 ### Intro

-For 21 years, I have combed the edges of philosophy, health, and design for clues to a sane way to live.
+For 21 years, I combed the edges of philosophy, health, and design for clues to a sane way to live.
 Here I describe some of my findings.

 ### Philosophy